Step Up Your YouTube SEO Game With these Tips from a Published Google PaperSep 10, 2018

-YouTube is a powerhouse of content, SEO and marketing.
-However, with the parent company like Google, it is hard for the company to be anything less than an SEO prodigy.
+YouTube is a powerhouse of content, SEO, and marketing.
+However, with a parent company like Google, it is hard for the company to be anything less than an SEO prodigy.
 In fact, seventy percent of views on YouTube come from the recommendations, initiated by artificial intelligence.

 The YouTube Video Recommendation System, primarily authored by five Google employees, explains the SEO algorithm behind this AI recommendation structure.
 These tips are a product of this paper, to help influencers approach their own YouTube video SEO correctly.

 The AI system that YouTube uses to recognize appropriate recommendations are fueled by metadata.
 Similarities in metadata, throughout the platform, help tell the platform which videos belong in which categories.
 The system has reached a point where it is able to intelligently decipher metadata and captions for videos.
 Yet, that is not introducing any different information into the equation.
 There needs to be a human touch for metadata to be truly helpful.
 Keep a keen eye on these seven areas of a video post where metadata is crucial:

 - Title: The title is amply important to the whole of the video.
 The title is the hook that draws people in.
 Therefore, the keywords that are used in the video should reflect this title.
 Yet, it should also be interesting.
 Even to an untrained eye, a keyword-stuffed title looks desperate, regardless of the video’s value.

 - Description: The description of the video is an expansion of the title.
 This piece of content should be 250 words long and use as many keywords as possible.
 (Although, remember to also make it appealing.)
 Variations of keywords are okay and can be used as a secondary failsafe.
 Yet, using the actual keywords in the description are metadata gold.
 Remember, the more metadata the influencer gives the system to work with, the more accurate the results will be.